 - Rebuilding in concrete altered things like the roofs, the boxu-window eaves and the agrashalas.

-The process of Indianization witnessed in temple architecture involved several nuanced aspects.
+The Indianization process that was seen in temple architecture encompassed various intricate elements.
 One significant aspect was the expansion of front halls, along with an increase in the number of halls and secondary buildings.
 Additionally, alterations were made to the height of sanctum towers.
 Material changes included the use of copper sheeting for roofs, silver and gold leaf adornments for pinnacles and internal walls, as well as the introduction of granite and marble flooring.
 These modifications collectively contributed to the transformation of temple structures, reflecting a blend of cultural influences and aesthetic enhancements.

 Shantadurga Fatorpakarin temple at Fatorpa